Is Homemade Baby Formula Safe?

 Typical dairy products like cow milk or substitutes like soy, hemp, or almond milk lack vital nutrients like protein, iron, calcium, and vitamins.
 In addition, chemical forms of nutrition may not even be easily digested by a baby’s body, even if the label says they have enough.
 Or, specific components (such as calcium and phosphorus) may interfere with bone formation.

-If you cannot nurse your baby or decide not to, commercial infant formulas may be their only source of nutrition.
+If you cannot nurse your infant or decide not to, commercial infant formula may be their only source of nutrition.

 The FDA ensures that these items meet the most basic safety and nutritional standards.
-However, this does not apply to homemade infant formula recipes like those you might prepare or obtain online.
+However, this does not apply to home-prepared infant formula recipes like those you might prepare or obtain online.

 The FDA mandates commercial formula manufacturers to meet specific nutrient criteria.
 It establishes minimum and maximum requirements for 29 nutrients.
 Certain nutrients might harm your baby’s health if consumed excessively or insufficiently.